-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 24. When we analyse that phenomenon, we are aware of that unique distinction.

-25. The Oracle avers the concept of perception, as a natural function of pathos.
+25. The Oracle avers its concept, as a natural function of pathos.

 26. Even though emotions that are construed with pathos are negative emotions, the concept is fathomed, through our expressions.

-27. Perception is a peculiar trait that forms a link with our mind.
+27. Perception is a peculiar trait that forms a solid link with our mind.

 28. Percipience is the awareness that observes our thoughts and emotions.